nvaws/labs/random.md

-simple user data for webpage showing the InstanceID
+Basic user data script showing some of instance metadata fields on the webpage, works with Amazon Linux 2

 ```
 #!/bin/bash